Solar Entertainment

-Solar Entertainment Corporation (simply known as Solar or SEC) is a Filipino media company based in Makati, Philippines.
-Founded and owned by the brothers, Wilson, William and Willy Tieng.
-Solar Entertainment operates two digital free-to-air channels and two cable channels.
+Solar Entertainment Corporation (also known as Solar Entertainment, and simply known as Solar or SEC) is a Philippine media company based in Makati, Philippines.
+Founded and owned by the brothers Wilson, William and Willy Tieng, Solar Entertainment operates four digital free-to-air channels and one cable channel.
 Solar also owns a film distribution company (Solar Pictures) and defunct freemium digital television service (Easy TV Home).

+Solar Entertainment owns and operates four digital TV channels: SolarFlix, Solar Sports, Solar Learning, and Shop TV.
+It also owns television network Southern Broadcasting Network (SBN).

+Solar Entertainment formerly owns Nine Media Corporation, a Solar's former broadcast media firm, which privatized Radio Philippines Network (RPN) in 2011.
+NMC and RPN are currently owned by ALC Group of Companies and operates RPTV, a free-to-air channel in partnership with TV5 Network.

 History

 Film production and distribution

-Solar Entertainment was founded and established by the brothers William Tieng, Wilson Tieng and Willy Tieng in 1976.
+Solar Entertainment was founded by the brothers William Tieng, Wilson Tieng and Willy Tieng in 1976.

-Solar Films was then formed in 1988 (one of the first films that distributed by Solar Films is Rambo III of Sylvester Stallone), bringing international films (and later, local films since 2009) to the Philippines.
+Solar Films was then formed in 1988 (one of the first films distributed by Solar Films was Rambo III of Sylvester Stallone), bringing international films (and later, local films since 2009) to the Philippines.
 Since 2012, Solar has collaborated with independent film director Brillante Mendoza for a multiple film contract.
-On March 18, 2015, Solar launched the Sinag Maynila film festival is, which featured five films from a talented group of directors, each with a different vision and approach.
+On March 18, 2015, Solar launched the Sinag Maynila film festival, which featured five films from a talented group of directors, each with a different vision and approach.
 The films were shown in select SM Cinemas from March 18 to 24, 2015.
 The winners were announced at the “Gabi ng Parangal” on March 22.

-On April 2, 2004, Solar announced that they distribute films from United International Pictures (UIP, an joint venture of Viacom's Paramount Pictures and Vivendi Universal's Universal Pictures) in the Philippines starting with DreamWorks Animation's Shrek 2 On May 2004, until an temporary restraining order stopping UIP's operations in the country in March 2014.
+On April 2, 2004, Solar announced that they distribute films from United International Pictures (UIP, a joint venture of Viacom's Paramount Pictures and Vivendi Universal's Universal Pictures) in the Philippines starting with DreamWorks Animation's Shrek 2 in May 2004, until an temporary restraining order stopping UIP's operations in the country in March 2014.